hasumikin/mrubyc-utils/TUTORIAL_1.md

 ```
 all the `mrblib/job_xxx.rb` will be compiled into `src/job_xxx.c`

-before this, you may have to specify mrbc version in case of using rbenv like
+before this, you may have to specify mrbc version in case of using rbenv like:
 ```
 $ echo 'mruby-1.3.0' > .ruby-version
 ```